Last Updated on

 Summary of the Airstream Nest

-The Nest is an exceptionally well-designed travel trailer.
+We consider Airstream to be one of the best travel trailer brands.
+The Nest fits right in there with their brand image and is an exceptionally well-designed travel trailer.
 We think it helps Airstream fill a travel trailer niche (all fiberglass body) that has not seen any innovation in many years.
 The exterior looks great and the interior is functional and very well thought out and designed.

 Is the Airstream Nest worth the price tag?
 Though the Airstream was just released (April 2018) and we do not yet have reports of quality etc, we think it is well worth the price tag for those looking for a modern travel trailer for 1-2 people.
 Based on comments we have reviewed online it looks like Airstream has a hit on their hands.
 If you would like to learn more about the Airstream Nest visit their site.